ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The leader obtains each helper's encrypted aggregate share in order to respond to the collector's collect response.
-To do this, the leader first computes a checksum over the set of output shares included in the batch window identified by the collect request.
+To do this, the leader first computes a checksum over the set of output shares included in the batch.
 The checksum is computed by taking the SHA256 hash of each nonce from the client reports included in the aggregation, then combining the hash values with a bitwise-XOR operation.

 Then, for each aggregator endpoint `[aggregator]` in the parameters associated with `CollectReq.task_id` (see {{collect-flow}}) except its own, the leader sends